Ovako: Products

 Ovako operates on the market for long, low alloy steel products.
 The majority of production consists of bars, tubes and rings that are used in items such as ball bearings, products for the automotive industry, hydraulic cylinders and rock drills.

 Ovako specialises in steel with a high degree of purity and low oxygen content, steel with improved machining properties and boron steel with high abrasion resistance.

 Ovako is Europe's biggest manufacturer of piston rods for the hydraulics industry via its CROMAX group of companies.
 These are low carbon, hard chromium-plated rods of high-strength steel.

 Production sites

-Ovako has 9 production sites: Boxholm, Hallstahammar, Hofors, Hällefors and Smedjebacken in Sweden, Imatra in Finland, Molinella in Italy, Redon in France and Almelo in the Netherlands.
+Ovako has 8 production sites: Boxholm, Hallstahammar, Hofors, Hällefors and Smedjebacken in Sweden, Imatra in Finland, Molinella in Italy and Redon in France.
 The company also has sales offices in a number of countries worldwide.

 History

 Ovako's production is a further development of some of the ironworks set up in Sweden in the 17th and 18th centuries in places such as Hofors, Boxholm and Hällefors.
 The ironworks gradually grew into major industrial centers and subsequently belonged to the companies that merged to form Ovako today.